Asesino04/AK-Fuzzer/README.md

 =========

-The "AK-Fuzzer" is a simple Remote &amp; Local fuzzer , it allowed you To fuzz local and remote software instead then manual fuzzing .
+The "AK-Fuzzer" is a simple Remote &amp; Local fuzzer , it allowed you To fuzz local and remote software instead then manual fuzzing . in addition Ak-Fuzzer is able to transform files to \x**\ mode and it's able to scan LFI bugs

 Installation
 ============